abstraction

 Start your software development the right way using our project discovery service

-Preferred Team Composition for Discovery Phase in Software Development
+Team Composition for Discovery Phase in Software Development

 Your typical discovery and analysis team usually involves a project manager, business analysts, designer, technical specialist and customer representatives providing the requirements.